Heterogeneous Contrastive Learning: Experimental Results

 \section{Experimental Results}

-In this section, we demonstrate the performance of our proposed framework in terms of the effectiveness by comparing it with state-of-the-art methods.
-In addition, we conduct a case study to show how different levels of noise influence our proposed methods, which is followed by the parameter analysis and efficiency analysis.
+In this section, we demonstrate the performance of our proposed framework in terms of effectiveness by comparing it with state-of-the-art methods.
+In addition, we conduct a case study to show how different levels of noise influence our proposed methods, which is followed by the parameter analysis and efficiency analysis (in appendix A.1).